Baily Cargill: Milton Keynes Dons

 After being released by Bournemouth, Cargill joined relegated side Milton Keynes Dons on 1 August 2018.
 Upon joining the club, he said the move to Milton Keynes Dons was a "no brainer".

 After initially suffering from injury, he made his Milton Keynes Dons' debut in the second round of the League Cup, in a 3–0 win over Charlton Athletic.
 A week later, on 25 August 2018, Cargill made his first start for the club, in a 3–0 win over Exeter City.
 Three days later, on 28 August 2018, he played against his former club, Bournemouth, in the second round of the League Cup and the match ended with Milton Keynes Dons losing 3–0.
 On 12 September 2020, Cargill scored his first goal for the club, an 88th-minute equaliser, in a 1–1 draw away to Doncaster Rovers.

 Forest Green Rovers

 He signed for League Two club Forest Green Rovers on 7 January 2021 on an 18-month deal.

+Mansfield Town

+He signed for League Two club Mansfield Town on 31 May 2023 on a 2-year deal.

+On 7 May 2025 the club announced it had triggered an extension to the player's contract.